 This course focuses on the physiological ecology of plants and their interaction with the biotic and abiotic environment, understood through the lens of first principles.
 We use a quantitative approach to demonstrate the linkages between photosynthesis, growth, and carbon allocation at the tissue and whole plant level, which can then be scaled up to forests and ecosystems.
 We also focus on specific physiological and anatomical adaptations plants use to survive in the many varied habitats on Earth.
-The laboratory component of this course (ENV 679L) involves the theory, programming, and deployment of micrometeorological equipment to monitor environmental conditions in the field, as well as methods for measuring photosynthesis and growth in the greenhouse and field.
 Enrollment limited to twenty-four.
 3 Course cr